wireapp/wire-server/docs/legacy/developer/api-versioning.md

    versions;
  - decide whether using a development version is unacceptable, and if so, take it out of consideration;
- - use the latest (i.e. numerically larger) version that the client supports;
+ - use the latest (i.e. numerically largest) version that the client supports;
  - if no backend-supported version is supported by the client, return a versioning error (either ask the user or the backend administrator to upgrade, depending on which versions are higher).